Samples

 CDI ControllerFactory DI

-The CDI samples demonstrates Dependency Injection (DI) using CDI.
+The CDI sample demonstrates Dependency Injection (DI) using the Context and Dependency Injection framework (CDI) of Java EE 6+.

 At startup the application installs the CdiControllerFactory, in order to inject CDI managed beans via javax.inject.Inject annotations into Controllers.